Borisvl/brainfuck/Readme.md

 methods and technologies and their execution speed varies.
 The FastASMBrainfuckInterpreter is the fastest Java brainfuck interpreter I know of (and twice as fast as [Bff4](http://mazonka.com/brainf/)).

+Note that none of these implementations supports the , operator.

 Benchmark
 -----------------------------